tanulsingh/Mr_KnowNothing-s-Weekends/README.md

+Optimizing MLLoss by publishing one article at a time ;-)

 # About this Series

 Hi Everyone , I am Mr_KnowNothing you might know me from Kaggle or LinkedIn and if not this section will definitely help .
 I am a Mechanical Engineering graduate turned data scientist.